Mount Gilead, Ohio: History

-19th century

 Settlement

 The first settler to make Mount Gilead (Mt.
 Gilead) home was Lewis Hardenbrook, in 1817, though it was then called Whetstone and was located in Marion County.
-In 1824, Judge Jacob Young drew out the village; the plan consisting of 80 lots and also included a public square.
-Several years later, in 1832, Henry Ustick added an additional 70 lots to the village as well as an additional public square.
+In 1824, Judge Jacob Young drew out the village; the plan consisted of 80 lots and also included a public square.
+Several years later, in 1832, Henry Ustick added 70 lots to the village as well as an additional public square.
 The original public square was then referred to as the south square and the newer square, the north square.
 Many years later, in 1919, the north public square would become home to the Victory Shaft World War I Monument.
 This monument was given to the county for having the highest per capita war bond sales during a two-year period.
 Charles Webster built the first cabin in the village in December 1824.
 He served as the first Postmaster and operated the Post Office from the cabin, as well.
 In 1832, a measure was proposed to change the name of the town.
 Residents were asked to vote between the names Warsaw and Mt.
 Gilead.
 Mt.
 Gilead was chosen by a significant margin and the village was incorporated by state legislature several years later in 1839.

 In 1848, Mt.
 Gilead was almost unanimously chosen to be the county seat for the newly formed Morrow County, Ohio.
 Morrow County was formed from parts of surrounding Marion, Knox, Richland, and Delaware counties.
-Given the village's elevated status as the county seat, village leaders enhanced many areas of the town's appearance by creating streets and clearing them and performed other improvements.
+Given the village's elevated status as the county seat, village leaders enhanced many areas of the town's appearance by creating streets clearing them and performing other improvements.